Are VPNs Legal to Use? (Hint: It Depends Where You Are)

 Ease of use

-If a VPN isn’t easy to use, such as simply choosing a server and then pressing a button to connect to it, you might want to look into other options.
-Many of the best VPN services offer simple and straightforward functionality.
+If a VPN isn’t easy to use, such as simply choosing a server and pressing a button to connect, you might want to look into other options.
+Many of the best VPN services offer straightforward functionality.

 Free trial

-You might not be able to tell if a VPN has everything you’re looking for until you actually try it out.
+You might be unable to tell if a VPN has everything you’re looking for until you try it out.
 Take advantage of free trials and money-back guarantees to find a service that suits your needs.

 Price